Frequently Asked Questions

 10. Can families visit?

 Yes!
-Family involvement is encouraged.
-We have open visiting hours, and guardians are welcome to participate in care planning.
+Family involvement is highly encouraged.
+We have open visiting hours daily, and guardians are welcome to participate in care planning meetings.
+We also host monthly events like bingo, paint parties, birthday celebrations and holidays and we would love for families and friends to join us.